 Lessons will be held weekly except for school holidays.
-I don't have any plans to travel until the week of Thanksgiving, but if something does pop up I will do my best to inform you at least a week in advance and will work with you to reschedule lessons.
+We will do our best to inform you at least a week in advance of other scheduling conflicts on our end and will work with you to reschedule lessons.

-If your student needs to miss a lesson for any reason, please let me know at least 24 hours prior to the scheduled lesson time.
+If your student needs to miss a lesson for any reason, please let us know at least 24 hours prior to the scheduled lesson time.
 If your student missed school because of an illness, please do not bring them to their lesson that day.
-Let me know and I will work with you to make up the lesson.
-If you forget about a lesson or schedule something else during a lesson time and forget to let me know about the change 24 hours in advance, you will still be charged for the lesson.
-Letting me know in advance allows me to schedule another lesson during that slot.
-It's a loss of income for me otherwise.
+Let us know and we will work with you to make up the lesson.
+If you forget about a lesson or schedule something else during a lesson time and forget to let us know about the change 24 hours in advance, you will still be charged for the lesson.
+Letting us know in advance allows us to schedule another lesson during that slot.
+It's a loss of income for us otherwise.

 Practice Time and Parental Involvement